zturtleman/ioqw/README.md

 ## Goals (for a Spearmint based game):

   * Enhanced BotAI with configurable bounding boxes (to allow variable sized monsters).
-  * Advanced bot order menu (with splitscreen support), currently there is no splitsreen support!
+  * Advanced bot order menu (with splitscreen support), currently there is no splitscreen support!
   * Ragdoll physics.
   * A modern rendering system (the 'real' Xreal renderer).